KingCrunch/KingCrunch.github.io/_drafts/things-you-can-do-with-a-raspberry-pi-dns-cache-server.md

 {% include JB/setup %}

 If you have a Raspberry Pi and you don't know, what do to with it: Whats about a DNS-Cache-server?
-There are phones, tablets, some laptops and desktop-PCs.
+There are phones, tablets, some laptops and desktop-PCs, that can make use of it.
 And it doesn't need much performance.
-The benefit is small, but measurable (in my case 1ms instead of minimum 20ms) and it doesn't take much effort.
+The benefit is small, but measurable (in my case 1ms instead of minimum 20ms).

 First (if not already happened) ensure, that your Raspberry Pi has static IP.
 Then just install `dnsmasq`